jrichcodes/Website-Project-Code/sprints/sprint3/mmarcu10.md

 ### What I Planned To Do
 - Make trip pages more private by making links hashes instead of consecutive intergers.
 - Create model for friends relationship.
-- Impliment Adding and removing friends functionality.
+- Implement Adding and removing friends functionality.
 - Add a fourums page.

 ### What I Didn't Do